As stated in the previous section, the

-The other type of Bezier curve that is available is a quadratic Bezier, Q. It's actually a simpler curve than the cubic one, requiring only one control point, which determines the slope of the curve at both the start point and at the end point.
-As such, it takes two arguments: the control point and the end point of the curve.
+The other type of Bezier curve that is available is a quadratic Bezier, Q. It's actually a simpler curve than the cubic one: it requires one control point only, which determines the slope of the curve at both the start point and the end point.
+It takes two arguments: the control point and the end point of the curve.

 Q x1 y1, x y (or q dx1 dy1, dx dy)